 In addition to that, they underwent MRIs to review their brain activity during this pain response period.
 The participants with fibromyalgia had the highest level of activity in the areas of their brains that relate to pain sensitivity.
-Whereas, with the yogis, they reportedly had the highest level of pain tolerance and lowest levels of brain activity in the pain response area of the brain.
-This lends credibility to the concept that people can increase happiness with yoga and improve a person’s ability to balance their mood and regulate their pain response.
+Whereas the yogis reportedly had the highest pain tolerance and lowest levels of brain activity in the pain response area of the brain.
+This lends credibility to the concept that people can increase happiness with yoga and improve their ability to balance their mood and regulate their pain response.

 Yoga can also help with your level of fitness.
-Many professional athletes practice yoga as a supplementary exercise to help with their balance and flexibility.
+Many professional athletes practice yoga as a supplementary exercise to help balance and flexibility.
 It can even help you become stronger.
-Some of the poses you’ll find yourself doing will test the limits of your strength and physical ability.
+Some poses you’ll find yourself doing will test the limits of your strength and physical ability.
 Also, it can aid in regulating chronic conditions.
 As noted above, yoga can reduce your blood pressure.
-This helps with a variety of heart-related illnesses.
+This helps with a variety of heat-related illnesses.

 According to the Mayo Clinic, even though yoga is safe for just about everyone, you should consult your doctor beforehand if you have any of the following:

 You should still be able to practice yoga even if you have one of these conditions.
-You just need to find the right kind of yoga that works for you.
+You need to find the right kind of yoga that works for you.
 Remember that with yoga, you can always modify the pose or avoid doing it altogether.
-If you have any concerns beforehand, consult your healthcare provider to ensure you’re maximizing the benefits from yoga practice.
+If you have any concerns beforehand, consult your healthcare provider to ensure you maximize the benefits of yoga practice.

 Before Getting Started

-Yoga is something that you can practice from watching videos on YouTube, Facebook, Daily Motion, or reading through yoga practice books.
-However, we suggest attending a class if you’re someone that’s just getting started.
-Classes are also a great way to socialize and make friends, which is essential to your overall health.
+Yoga is something that you can practice by watching videos on YouTube, Facebook, Daily Motion, or reading through yoga practice books.
+However, we suggest attending a class if you’re just getting started.
+Classes are also a great way to socialize and make friends, essential to your overall health.
 Once you find a class you want to join, talk to the instructor beforehand to get an idea of what you’re getting into.

 It’s important to let them know of any concerns you have beforehand.
 Maybe you have a sore knee or are recovering from a recent injury.
 You don’t want to exacerbate any physical ailments.
 You should also ensure that the class is aimed at improving the needs you have as an individual.
 For example, does the class work on developing stress management skills?
 Or does it solely focus on the physical aspect?

 Some yoga classes are highly intensive.
 Nowadays, there are forms of yoga that are designed to be strenuous on your body.
-Keep in mind, you need to find the right balance.
+Keep in mind that you need to find the right balance.
 A good instructor will help you understand your limits.
-You shouldn’t hold a pose if it causes you too much physical stress and the primary goal is to increase happiness with yoga practice.
+You shouldn’t hold a pose if it causes you too much physical stress, and the primary goal is to increase happiness with yoga practice.

-This is a back bending pose that is also called the camel pose.
+This is a back-bending pose that is also called the camel pose.
 This pose allows gravity to do some of the work for you.
-There are also different variations of this pose that explore the flexibility of different muscle groups in your body.
+Different variations of this pose explore the flexibility of varying muscle groups in your body.

 Also known as the feathered peacock, this is an inversion pose that can improve your self-confidence.
 Yoga reminds us of the duality of emotions.
-It’s possible to feel sad at one moment, and then confident in the next.
-Sit in an inversion pose to find peace of mind.
+It’s possible to feel sad at one moment and then confident in the next.
+Sit in an inverted pose to find peace of mind.

 Happy Baby Pose